 Plans are already underway to revitalize one section of the riverfront.
 The City of Peoria’s Department of Economic Development is developing landscape design ideas for the southern gateway to the City of Peoria which is now primarily an obsolete industrial development.
 The City of Peoria is considering major reinvestment opportunities by intensively redeveloping the conservation amenities along Peoria’s riverfront.
 One component of a plan under consideration is to develop a public “green edge” or linear park along the river from Water Street to War Memorial Drive.
 Over time the existing river edge could be converted to parks with a scenic riverfront drive, quality mixed use development with some new residential homes, beautification of the area and streets, enhanced connectivity between the downtown and riverfront areas, and enhancement of the natural environment.

+Additional plans include setting sediment traps within Tenmile and Blue Creek to reduce the flow of sediment into Peoria Lake and constructing an island just downstream of the Blue Creek delta.
+Trapping the coarse and finer sediment would prevent it from flowing into Peoria Lake and forming deltas.
+In addition, it would provide the sediment resource necessary to build the island, cutting down on the need of sediment transported in from other areas.
+Additionally, other islands with secondary channels would be created.
+The building of islands with secondary channels would provide diversity and habitat and create recreational benefits by helping combat some of the problems caused by sedimentation.

 V. PLAN FORMULATION